Gemini123858/SoftwareEngineerCourse-A-trade-platform/README.md

-# SoftwareEngineerCourse-A-trade-plantform
+# SoftwareEngineerCourse-A-trade-platform
-a course programe, a school trade plantform
+a course programe, a school trade platform